cfree14/datalimited2/README.md

 The results of all but the rORCS model can be visualized using the `?plot_dlm` function.

-The performance of catch-only methods (i.e., their ability to accurately estimate B/BMSY or classify categorical status) can be compared using the `?performance` function.
+The performance of catch-only methods (i.e., their ability to accurately estimate B/BMSY or accurately classify categorical status) can be compared using the `?performance` function.

 Citation
 --------